-All of our graduates should be capable of producing written work that exhibits clarity of purpose, incisive reasoning, and grammatical correctness.
-Faculty and students agree that the present requirement of one writing-intensive (WI)1 course (typically EN 105) is inadequate and that more attention to student writing is sorely needed.
+As a liberal arts institution the College bears the responsibility for promoting effective communication, including writing.
+Faculty and students agree that the present requirement of one writing-intensive (WI) course (typically EN 105) is inadequate and that more attention to student writing is sorely needed.
 To create a culture at Skidmore that seriously values writing both as a primary means of communication and as a significant mode of learning, a comprehensive change in how the College conceives of writing -- from our admissions materials to our senior capstone projects -- is necessary.
-Given the primacy of writing in the educational mission of the college, the responsibility for developing and improving student writing is shared by all members of the faculty.
+Given the importance of writing in the educational mission of the college, the responsibility for developing and improving student writing is shared by all members of the faculty.
 Students as well must take responsibility for their written work and for improving their writing.
 Students should recognize that there is rarely a place for writing that is just "good enough."
+All of our graduates should be capable of producing written work that exhibits clarity of purpose, incisive reasoning, and grammatical correctness.